autobuck/scratching/README.md

 ## Exporting Applications

 One of the great things about Processing is sharing your project with friends and family.
-Because Processing doesn't know to include your images when it compiles your application, we need to go thro
+But Processing does not include art files (such as .png) when it compiles an application!
+Don't worry, we have a fix.

+### Exporting for Windows

+Unfortunately, exporting for Windows does not work at this time.

+### Exporting for Linux

+Exporting for Linux is untested, but "should" be the much the same as Mac OS.
+If you adapt fix_export.command for Linux, please send us an update!

 ### Exporting Application for Mac